[Minor revision–posted 11/16/22 (replaces 9/29/20 edition)]

 (1) Use only authorized storage areas for personal property;

-(2) Do not access any building roof except with authorized personnel or special approval from the Managing Director of Building Maintenance and Construction; and
+(2) Do not access any building roof except with authorized personnel or special approval from the Senior Managing Director of Facilities Maintenance & Construction; and

 (3) Report unsafe conditions, practices, or equipment to the appropriate department supervisor.